OSU-BMBL/QUBIC/README.md

-# QUBIC: QUalitative BIClustering algorithm #
+# QUBIC: Qualitative BIClustering algorithm #
 ## Algorithm ##

 A qualitative biclustering algorithm for analyses of gene expression data.